Hello old friends and new readers! Welcome to the Make Nine Challenge.

-Of course you can make more than nine things in a year if you want to!
+You can make more than nine things in a year if you want to!
 I usually do.
-But this challenge is especially helpful for those pressed for time (like me), looking to build a capsule wardrobe (also me), or pinpoint a mini collection of projects under a particular theme.
+But this challenge is especially helpful for those looking to practice more slow-fashion making habits (like me), or maybe you’re pressed for time (also me), or maybe you just want to make a mini collection of projects under a particular theme.

 Need some help narrowing it down?

 Here are 9 questions to consider when choosing your 9 projects:

 - What do you want or need?
 Be forgiving about pattern choice but get specific about what you want/need to make this year.

 - What did you learn from last year’s successes and “failures”?
 If you didn’t finish something on last year’s list, ask yourself why.